Dacia Logo

 Dacia Logo 1966-1978

-The first logo features a classic shield with a wide top and a narrow bottom ending with a sharp point.
+The first logo features a classic shield with a wide top and a narrow bottom that ends in a sharp point.
 The interior space is divided into two parts: with the plant’s name and the image of an eagle at the top of the mountain ranges.
 The first name’s abbreviation is used as the text – Uzina de Autoturisme Pitesti (UAP).
-The symbols are curly, large, with serifs.
+The symbols are curly, large, and with serifs.
 The “A” has a teardrop stroke at the top left.
 “U” and “P” have a very wide in-letter gap.
 The signs are white and located on a black rectangular background.
-The lower zone is occupied by three mountain peaks covered with snow caps.
-On the middle of them stands a large bird with spread wings.
+Three snow-capped mountain peaks occupy the lower zone.
+In the middle of them stands a large bird with its wings spread.

 1978 – 1988